 If you follow the news and listen to politicians, it can be easy to assume that a single fingerprint database exists for organizations to submit searches and receive accurate and comprehensive results.
 In many instances, the Federal Bureau of Investigation (FBI) fingerprint database is referenced to as the “gold standard,” (particularly by various government agencies).

 It’s important to remember the original intent of the database was to store investigative leads for law enforcement, not as a background screening tool.
 The FBI database contains fingerprints from arrest records along with their corresponding court dispositions.
-The fingerprint database system depends on a process to function as intended.
+The fingerprint database system depends on a process in order to function as intended.
 First, local law enforcement agencies and departments must gather and provide arrest and disposition information to their respective state level fingerprint database.
 The state level fingerprint database then compiles all of that information submitted by local law enforcement departments and submits it to the FBI fingerprint database.
 Fingerprint database results can play an important role in a comprehensive background check; however, it’s important to understand the deficiencies in the system and why name-based searches should remain a vital part of any background check.

 What to consider when using the FBI fingerprint database